yugabyte/yugabyte-db/docs/content/latest/manage/change-cluster-config.md

 Use these two steps to configure the six new machines:

 - Follow the [System configuration](../../deploy/manual-deployment/system-config/) instructions for system setup.
-- Install [Yugabyte Software](../../deploy/manual-deployment/install-software/) on each new machine.
+- Install [YugabyteDB Software](../../deploy/manual-deployment/install-software/) on each new machine.

 ## 2. Start YB-Master processes